CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 **config tacacs timeout**

 This command is used to modify the global value for the TACACS+ timeout.
 When user has not configured server specific timeout, this global value shall be used for that server.

 - Usage:
   ```
-  config tacacs [default] timeout [<timeout_value_in_seconds>]
+  config tacacs timeout <timeout_value_in_seconds>
   ```

-  - Options:
-    - Valid values for timeout is 1 to 60 seconds.
-    - When the optional keyword "default" is specified, timeout_value_in_seconds parameter wont be used; default value of 5 is used.
-    - Configuration using the keyword "default" is introduced in 201904 release.
+The below command is to configure global value for timeout.

 - Example: To configure non-default timeout value
   ```